alexacarlson/DeepDesign2019/paperspace_tutorials/model_zoo.md

 ### Training cycleGAN
 The command format used for training a model:

+`python train.py --data_root DATASET_PATH --name EXPERIMENT_NAME --checkpoints_dir CHECKPT_DIR --load_size RESIZE --crop_size CROP_SIZE --model cycle_gan`

+where `DATASET_PATH` is the location of your dataset on papespace, `EXPERIMENT_NAME` is a name you create for your model, `CHECKPT_DIR` is the location where the weights and output images will be save, `RESIZE` is a number that your images will be scaled to, `CROP_SIZE` is what the images will be cropped to after scaling. the `--load_size` and `--crop_size` flags are optional.

+Command Example:

+`python train.py --dataroot /storage/cyclegan-dataset --name train_cyclegan --checkpoints_dir --load_size 256 --crop_size 128 --model cycle_gan --display_id 0`

+To see intermediate training image results, check out `/artifacts/checkpoints/EXPERIMENT_NAME/web/index.html`

 ### Testing cycleGAN
 The command format used for testing an already-trained model:

+`python test.py --data_root DATASET_PATH --name EXPERIMENT_NAME --model cycle_gan`

+Command Example:

+`python test.py --dataroot /storage/cyclegan-dataset --name mapstest_cyclegan --model cycle_gan`

+Note that `EXPERIMENT_NAME` needs to be the same one you used to train the model/generate the weights.
+The test results will be saved to a html file here: `/artifacts/results/EXPERIMENT_NAME/latest_test/index.html`